aappleby/hancho/tutorial/tutorial.md

 # You run the rule by calling it with a list of input files to run it on and a
 # list of output files it should produce.
 If you only have a single file, you
 # can omit the [].
+Hancho will create any directories required by files_out
+# before running the command.

+# Note that Hancho resolves filenames relative to the directory the .hancho
+# file is in.

-# Note that running a rule _requires_ files_in and files_out - these can be
+# Running a rule _requires_ files_in and files_out - these can be empty arrays,
-# empty arrays, but Hancho needs to know what goes into and out of a rule to
+# but Hancho needs to know what goes into and out of a rule to enable
-# enable dependency checking:
+# dependency checking:
 rule(
   files_in  = "src/main.cpp",
   files_out = "build/tut0/app",